IT TAKES THE WEIGHT, YOU JUST OPERATE.

 To keep your body safe, an orthopedic surgeon was consulted while designing Ergorig.
 It transfers weight off the shoulder and thoracic/lumbar vertebrae to the hips, which can support much more without danger of injury.
 You'll feel like you're barely carrying anything.

-Ergorig's patent pending, sleek design is light weight, and doesn't extend out from your body.
+Ergorig's patented, sleek design is light weight, and doesn't extend out from your body.
 Run through doorways, sit down, stand up, crouch, spin around- it will support the weight without getting in your way.

 Don't ignore your back's health.
 Take care of your body without affecting the quality of your work, and say goodbye to back pain and unnecessary health care costs.